ocodista/trampar-de-casa/apps/auto-email-sender/roles-assigner/README.md

 - Fetches active subscribers and roles from Supabase.
 - Assigns roles based on skills, English level, and years of experience.
-- Stores assignments in Redis.
+- Stores assignments in MongoDB.

 ## Prerequisites

 Before proceeding, you should have the following installed on your system:

 - Latest versions of Node.js
-- Redis
+- MongoDb
 - Supabase libraries

-Refer to the official documentation for [Node.js](https://nodejs.org/), [Redis](https://redis.io/), and [Supabase](https://supabase.io/) for installation guides.
+Refer to the official documentation for [Node.js](https://nodejs.org/), [MongoDb](https://www.mongodb.com/docs/), and [Supabase](https://supabase.io/) for installation guides.

 ## Functionality